Chmylov/google-maps-html-overlay/README.md

 Download `googleMapsHtmlOverlay.min.js` from the `dist` folder and add it to your project.

 ## Usage
-After adding `googleMapsHtmlOverlay.min.js` to your project like for example like this: `<script src="googleMapsHtmlOverlay.js"></script>`.

-Add following to you javaScript file or script tag to create overlay:
+After adding `googleMapsHtmlOverlay.min.js` to your project, for example like this: `<script src="googleMapsHtmlOverlay.js"></script>`, add the following to your javaScript file or script tag to create overlay:

 ```
 var overlay = new GoogleMapsHtmlOverlay({
     map: map, // bind googleMapsHtmlOverlay to a map